-- 8.11.1 Specific check-in information will be provided to all Resident students via the Residential Life website (https://reslife.uconn.edu).
-A resident planning to check-in after the stated arrival period, must notify Residential Life prior to the stated check-in time. - 8.11.2 Each Resident is given a room key or card access to the apartment/room, and electronic card access to the building through their ID card 10 or a key to the outside/foyer door.
+- 8.10.1 Specific check-in information will be provided to all Resident students via the Residential Life website (https://reslife.uconn.edu).
+A resident planning to check-in after the stated arrival period, must notify Residential Life prior to the stated check-in time. - 8.10.2 Each Resident is given a room key or card access to the apartment/room, and electronic card access to the building through their ID card or a key to the outside/foyer door.
 Residents may receive additional keys within specific areas of campus, such as mailbox keys.
-Residents who lose their room or mailbox key, or fail to return keys upon vacating the room, will be charged accordingly. - 8.11.3 Residents who fail to check out of the room with a staff member upon vacating that room forfeit the opportunity to contest room damage charges. - 8.11.4 Residents granted a contract release/cancellation must follow check-out procedures and must remove all belongings.
-Failure to do so may result in a reduction of refund if one is due, or may result in additional housing charges. - 8.11.5 Residents forfeit any and all rights to any items left in the residence facilities at the end of the contract term, or when a student is no longer assigned to the space.
+Residents who lose their room or mailbox key, or fail to return keys upon vacating the room, will be charged accordingly.
+Keys cannot be returned through the mail.

+- 8.10.3 Residents who fail to follow proper check out instructions upon vacating that room forfeit the opportunity to contest room damage charges.
+Residents will be billed for any keys not returned at a rate of \$100 per door and \$15 per mail key. - 8.10.4 Residents granted a contract release/cancellation must follow check-out procedures and must remove all belongings.
+Failure to do so may result in a reduction of refund if one is due or may result in additional housing charges. - 8.10.5 Residents forfeit any and all rights to any items left in the residence facilities at the end of the contract term, or when a student is no longer assigned to the space.
 All items will, at the University's sole discretion, be reused, donated or discarded.
 Any such items are deemed to NOT be "Abandoned Property" under Chapter 32 or "Lost and Unclaimed Property" under Chapter 859 of the Connecticut General Statutes.
 In the event a resident leaves his or her room in such a condition that it requires the attention of cleaning and/or facilities staff, a cleaning and/or repair fee may be assessed to the resident.

-8.12 ROOM ENTRY/INSPECTION
+8.11 ROOM ENTRY/INSPECTION

 Residential Life will strive to respect the privacy of the Resident.
 A goal of Residential Life is to preserve the health and safety of the Resident while maintaining an environment that facilitates safety and scholarship.
-At times it may be necessary for Residential Life to enter a student's room, or for University staff to escort non-University personnel to an apartment or residence hall room.
+At times it may be necessary for University staff/affiliates to enter a student's room, or for University staff to escort non-University personnel to an apartment or residence hall room.
 Reasonable efforts shall be made to notify The Resident(s) in advance of any entry.
 Staff members will not enter a student's room without consent of a resident except as follows:

-- Repairs, maintenance, building systems and building support inspections, facility improvements; - Recovery of University/State-owned property not authorized for use in the assigned space; - Fire, health and safety, and cleanliness inspections made periodically, as well as at all closing/vacation periods; - When there is reliable information that an emergency exists (including but not limited to fire, accidents, sickness, or danger to the health: - and welfare of residents); and - When there is reliable information that a University policy is being violated.
+- Repairs, maintenance, building systems and building support inspections, facility improvements; - Recovery of University/State-owned property not authorized for use in the assigned space; - Fire, health and safety, and cleanliness inspections made periodically, as well as at all closing/vacation periods; - When there is reliable information that an emergency exists (including but not limited to fire, accidents, sickness, or danger to the health and welfare of residents); and - When there is reliable information that a University policy is being violated.
 The University reserves the right to remove any items not in conformity with its policies.

-8.13 LEAD PAINT
+8.12 LEAD PAINT